Suspense and Surprise in European Football

+Overall, our paper provides a practical framework for assessing the state and evolution of suspense and surprise in European football.
+This approach not only advances the theoretical understanding of how competitive balance and outcome uncertainty translate into demand for sports, but also offers actionable insights.
+In particular, we outline three key practical implications.
 First, policymakers and league organizers should consider the trade-offs between suspense and surprise when designing interventions aimed at increasing the attractiveness of their competition.
 For example, efforts to equalize team strengths may increase suspense but reduce surprise, depending on the absolute level of scoring rates.
 Second, our findings highlight the importance of examining not only structural differences across leagues but also club-level variation over time.
-Average values of these measures can differ substantially even within a single league, suggesting that league-wide trends may obscure important patterns at the individual club level.
-Third, although few top men's clubs financially dominate their leagues, this dominance is only partially reflected in lower suspense and surprise values, which continue to exhibit substantial match-level variation.
-One possible explanation lies in the low-scoring nature of football, where chance plays a significant role \citep[e.g.,][]{Brechot2020, Gauriot2019, Wunderlich2021}.
-As a result, the current levels of suspense and surprise in men’s football do not suggest an urgent need for regulatory intervention.
-Nevertheless, continued monitoring is warranted, particularly for matches involving Manchester City and Paris Saint-Germain, where we observe significant downward trends.
-In contrast, the values for Barcelona’s women’s team may be more concerning, as both suspense and surprise are substantially lower than for any other team in either women’s or men’s football.
+Mean values of these measures can differ substantially even within a single league, suggesting that league-wide trends may obscure important patterns at the level of individual clubs.
+Third, although few top clubs financially dominate their leagues, this dominance is only partially reflected in lower suspense and surprise values, which continue to exhibit substantial match-level variation.
+One possible explanation lies in the low-scoring nature of football, where chance plays a significant role \citep[e.g.,][]{Brechot2020}.
+As a result, the current levels of suspense and surprise in men’s football may not suggest an urgent need for regulatory intervention.
+Nevertheless, continued monitoring may be warranted given (i) downward trends in mean suspense and surprise for certain teams during our observation window from 2010/11 to 2023/24, for example, in matches involving Manchester City, Paris Saint-Germain, and Internazionale, as well as persistently low levels in matches involving Bayern Munich, and (ii) the possibility that these trends may change as additional seasons are taken into account \citep{Csato2025}.